 And, you know, hey, if people come in to the country and they aren't completely subservient to my interests and my groups, I'm going to take out my knife and I'm going to fight to the death.

-They take huge doses of drugs to be able to interface with these entities that are giving them the blueprints, the ideas of all this crap to build, and then how to make us racially fight with each other to take us down.
+They take huge doses of drugs to interface with these entities that are giving them the blueprints, the ideas of all this crap to build, and then how to make us racially fight with each other to take us down.

 Let me explain it again.